![]() INVESTOR PRESENTATION

 Ability to withstand market cycles and other unanticipated events.

-USA and Europe Fiber Cement Outlook
+and Europe Fiber Cement Outlook •

-The Company expects our performance in the fourth quarter of fiscal 2015 to be consistent with our
+The Company expects our performance in the fourth quarter of fiscal 2015 to be

-results for the first nine months of fiscal 2015
+consistent with our results for the first nine months of fiscal 2015

-However, there is uncertainty due to the continued variability in the short term economic outlook,
+However, there is uncertainty due to the continued variability in the short term

-Asia Pacific Fiber Cement Outlook
+material inputs Asia Pacific Fiber Cement Outlook

-Our expectation is that net sales across our Asia Pacific businesses will continue to deliver improved
+Our expectation is that net sales across our Asia Pacific businesses will continue

-results in line with growth in the local housing markets of the regions in which we operate
+to deliver improved results in line with growth in the local housing markets

 Management